microtrain/bootcamp/13-Express/02-Express.md

 #### Add a Config File

-[</> code](https://github.com/microtrain/mean1.example.com/commit/3f2277d3a874126b2590c26b9d495e00f0b53be4) A config file is a good practice for storing and managing API keys and other configuration variables from a central location.
+[</> code](https://github.com/microtrain/mean.example.com/commit/20f3de96edc60b3ddaaedc228e25181d00c966d2) A config file is a good practice for storing and managing API keys and other configuration variables from a central location.
 I often create two files, one for production and one for development.
+We will start by adding a connection string for MongoDB.

-* Create the file *config.dev.js*
+Create the file *config.dev.js*

 *config.dev.js*
 ```js